 The importance of cold warehousing in Florida cannot be overemphasized.
-Refrigerated cargo is a growing industry currently in the midst of a global expansion.
-With a rising need to ship and store perishable products in cold storage, ports are finding themselves desperate for warehouse upgrades both near the ships and further inland.
+Currently, refrigerated cargo is a growing industry in the midst of a global expansion.
+With a rising need to ship and store perishable products in cold storage, ports are desperate for warehouse upgrades both near the ships and further inland.

 As Frank Camp, sales and marketing director for non-containerized sales at the Jacksonville Port Authority explains,